upb-lea/Inkscape_electric_Symbols/README.md

 ![pdf export dialog](/Sources/pdf_export_dialog.png)
 Now, your figure is exported e.g. as `example_figure.pdf_tex`.
 Also, LaTeX formulas are supported using the `.pdf_tex` format.

 LaTeX example code, to include this figure into your LaTeX document.
+Add the figure path `\graphicspath{{figures/}}` to your settings.
 ```
 \begin{figure}[htb]
 	\centering